13 Foods That Fight Inflammation

 These spices, common in Asian and Indian cooking, have been shown in various studies to hold anti-inflammatory properties,” says Dr. Costenbader.

 Turmeric, the pungent, golden spice used in curry, appears to work in the body by helping to turn off NF-kappa B, a compound that's integral to triggering the process of inflammation, research shows.
 Turmeric's cousin ginger, meanwhile, may cut inflammation in the gut when taken in supplement form.

 RELATED: 7 Health Benefits of Ginger

 Garlic and onions

-Tart cherries contain the “highest anti-inflammatory content of any food,” according to a 2012 presentation by Oregon Health & Science University scientists.
-Research has found that tart cherry juice powder can reduce the inflammation in lab rats’ blood vessels by up to 50%; in humans, it helps athletes recover faster from intense workouts and decreases post-exertion muscle pain.
+Tart cherries contain the “highest anti-inflammatory content of any food,” according to a presentation by Oregon Health & Science University scientists.
+Research has found that tart cherry juice powder can reduce the inflammation in animal blood vessels by up to 50%; in humans, it helps athletes recover faster from intense workouts and decreases post-exertion muscle pain.